Tensor invariants for classical groups revisited: Linear bases for tensor invariants via arc diagrams

 \end{enumerate} \end{theorem}

-To apply the method above to the subgroups $\SL(V)$ and $\SO(V)$, we simply account for the possible presence of hyperedges.
+To apply the program above to the subgroups $\SL(V)$ and $\SO(V)$, we simply account for the presence of hyperedges.
 Taking the dual perspective that gave us the coordinate-free interpretations~\eqref{preimage GL dual} and~\eqref{preimage O Sp dual} above, we again view each diagram as the product of its arcs and hyperedges, where for $\SL(V)$ we have

 and for $\SO(V)$ we have